1

 What is a cyber systems administrator?

-A cyber systems administrator is a professional responsible for managing and maintaining an organization’s computer networks, servers, and security systems.
+A cyber systems administrator is responsible for managing and maintaining an organization’s computer networks, servers, and security systems.
 They configure firewalls, monitor network activity, and implement security protocols to protect against cyber threats, often requiring knowledge of cybersecurity tools and certifications like CompTIA Security+ or CISSP.

 What does a Cyber Systems Administrator do?